Marin Transit: Fixed-route fares

 The school-based Marin Transit Youth Pass is available to students between 5 and 18 years of age through Marin County schools.
 Passes are available $325.00 for the school year.
 Passes allow unlimited rides on all Marin Transit fixed routes.
 However, unlike other Marin Transit fare media, the passes are not valid on any Golden Gate Transit bus routes.

 Marin Access fares

-Fares for Marin Access paratransit service are zone based.
-Services provided within Marin County are charged a flat $4.00 fare.
+Fares for Marin Access paratransit service are based on the origin and destination of travel.
+Trips provided within the mandated service area in Marin County are charged a flat $4.00 fare.
 For all service outside of Marin County, fares and zone boundaries are set by Golden Gate Transit.

-The fares below are effective as of July 1, 2024.
+The fares below are effective as of July 1, 2025.